The Child’s Best Interests

 • Who will be responsible for health care, school-related matters, and other concerns affecting the child

-• Which parent’s address will be used to determine school district boundaries
+• Which parent’s address will decide the school district for the child

 • The methods and technologies by which each parent will communicate with the child